71emj/compare/README.md

 [![npm version](https://badge.fury.io/js/case-compare.svg)](https://badge.fury.io/js/case-compare)

+<strong>Important update to v1.1.0: </strong>see [Passing function as expression](#passing-function-as-expression).

 Compare is a zero-dependency library that evaluates complex case matching.
 Compare have features supporting evaluations made by passing expression in the form of string(s), array, and function as "case(s)" as well as end-of-evaluation callback and individual case callbacks(optional).

+<strong>Friendly note: </strong>this is still an early version of the library, it is highly recommended not to use it in a production environment.
+If you like the idea behind this library, please help making it better.

 ## Installation
 Installation can be done via npm